-Speak Thai by Creating Your Own Thai Phrases The unique Fetch-a-Phrase system of template sentences and color-coded word lists gives you the ability to make up thousands of Thai phrases without having to study Thai.
+Speak Thai by Creating Your Own Thai Phrases - SOLD OUT The unique Fetch-a-Phrase system of template sentences and color-coded word lists gives you the ability to make up thousands of Thai phrases without having to study Thai.

 Thai Phrasemakers were made by a traveller for travellers and are geared to have you speaking basic Thai in the shortest possible time.